Agency’s Reservoir of Experience Helps Scottish Water in Hour of Need

 “The effort put in behind the scenes by Scottish Water staff was monumental.
 However, the scrutiny of the media often ignores this and coverage can seem harsh.
 So it was important the PR team helped maintain morale by ensuring positive stories came out about the workforce’s commitment to the cause.”

-Holyrood Partnership’s was initially tasked to provide support to Scottish Water press team but that role has now evolved to include strategic advice and full-time 27/4 on-call expertise.
+Holyrood PR’s was initially tasked to provide support to Scottish Water press team but that role has now evolved to include strategic advice and full-time 27/4 on-call expertise.

 Chris Wallace, Scottish Water’s Director of Communications, said: “The water industry is big, complex and totally vital to every day life, so it is crucial we communicate clearly and well about our work with customers, the media and the people of Scotland in all walks of life.